plumes up the north island coastal dunes

 Population

 Populations are considered stable and widespread.
 The species is common in coastal areas throughout its range.
-It is threatened by ongoing coastal development.
-Protection of coastal margins is important.
+Threatened by ongoing development.

 Conservation Status